-Soon after the 2010 Cash Balance regulations allowed plan sponsors to start using Actual Rate of Return as an ICR, we saw a significant shift in the large plan market away from the 30-year Treasury and toward Actual Rate of Return, typically with a cap between 4% and 5.5% to manage volatility.
-The employer's investment risk is reduced considerably, and participants are protected by various investment rules, including the preservation of capital rule.
+We have continued to see large plan sponsors moving away from the 30-year Treasury rate as an ICR and choosing either a fixed rate or Actual Rate of Return (ARR), usually with a ceiling between 4.5% and 6% to manage volatility.
+Only one in three large plans still uses the 30-year Treasury rate, down from 90% when the IRS regulations changed in 2010.
+Using ARR reduces the employer's investment risk considerably, and participants are protected by various investment rules, including preservation of capital.

-The final IRS Cash Balance regulations released in September 2014 made Actual Rate of Return even more compelling, since plan sponsors can now offer multiple investment options within a single plan, tailored to suit different retirement goals and needs.
-Kravitz large plan clients increased use of Actual Rate of Return by 17% last year.
+The final IRS Cash Balance regulations released in September 2014 have made Actual Rate of Return even more compelling, since plan sponsors can now offer multiple investment options within a single plan, tailored to suit different retirement goals and needs.